Psoriasis - Anogenital in

-- Cutaneous Crohn disease may present as erythema, firm papules, or labial swelling that is usually not as well demarcated as psoriasis and should be considered in the diagnosis in any patient with a history of inflammatory bowel disease.
+- Cutaneous Crohn disease may present as erythema, firm papules, or swelling that is usually not as well demarcated as psoriasis and should be considered in the diagnosis in any patient with a history of inflammatory bowel disease.
 Fistulas and perianal skin tags may also be seen in cutaneous Crohn disease.

 - Fixed drug eruption